harry7747/Spotify-Data-Analysis-Tool/README.md

 # Spotify Data Analysis Tool
- A tool to analyze all-time listening data from Spotify.
+Analyze your all-time listening data from Spotify in-depth to better know about your listening attributes.